Make Way Partners in [North] and South Sudan

 Through our Anti-Trafficking Network, the primary mission of Make Way Partners is to protect unadoptable orphans through Christ-centered orphan homes, schools, medical network and other necessary infrastructures.
 Through partnerships we participate in the building of long term, indigenous discipleship and relief ministries providing opportunities for hope and healing.

-Learn more about our Anti-Trafficking Network in Sudan:
+Learn more about our Anti-Trafficking Network in [North] and South Sudan: